proexchange/civicrm-sparkpost/README.md

   * events=[-optional]
   * date_filter=[1 OR 0, defaults to 1 - optional]

-##Scheduled Job Parameters Notes
+## Scheduled Job Parameters Notes
-* events: This is now an optional field.
+* **events**: This is now an optional field.
 It defaults to 'bounce,policy_rejection,out_of_band,spam_complaint' if not specified.
 Comma separated list of SparkPost events that should be considered bounces in CiviCRM.
 You can usually just leave the defaults, but this can be changed to fit your needs.
-* date_filter: If you have this set to 1, this will only query bounce events from SparkPost that have occurred since the scheduled job last ran successfully.
+* **date_filter**: If you have this set to 1, this will only query bounce events from SparkPost that have occurred since the scheduled job last ran successfully.
 This should make things run a little faster because there will be fewer results to parse through from SparkPost.

-NOTE: friendly_froms scheduled job parameter has been removed.
+**NOTE:** friendly_froms scheduled job parameter has been removed.
 This value is now filled with the values from Administer > CiviMail > From Email Addresses